takanori-fujiwara/ulca/README.md

 -----
 * ULCA and visual UI that can be directly used from Python and the Jupyter Notebook from: ***Interactive Dimensionality Reduction for Comparative Analysis***.
 Takanori Fujiwara, Xinhai Wei, Jian Zhao, and Kwan-Liu Ma.
-IEEE Transactions on Visualization and Computer Graphics and IEEE VIS 2021 (forthcoming).
+IEEE Transactions on Visualization and Computer Graphics and IEEE VIS 2021.
 [arXiv Preprint](https://arxiv.org/abs/2106.15481)

 * Demonstration video: https://takanori-fujiwara.github.io/s/ulca/index.html